eclipse-csi/security-handbook/templates/SECURITY.md

 * Step-by-step instructions to reproduce the issue
 * The location of the affected source code (tag/branch/commit or direct URL)
 * Full paths of source file(s) related to the manifestation of the issue
-* Any special configuration required to reproduce the issue
+* Configuration required to reproduce the issue
-* Any log files that are related to this issue (if possible)
+* Log files that are related to this issue (if possible)
 * Proof-of-concept or exploit code (if possible)

 This information will help us triage your report more quickly.